AndraxDev/AndraxDev/README.md

 ## 📖 About me:

 I'm a student at the Technical University of Košice, where I'm studying to become an expert in the field of technology.
 With a focus on Android and Java development, I have already demonstrated my skills and dedication to the industry by developing some hobby projects.
+Experienced developer with 3+ years of frontend and backend development.
+I have experience using Google Cloud Services including Firebase services, Maps SDK, IAM.
+I have experience in mentoring junior team members.
+Speak English fluently.
+I have experience working both solo and in a team.

 ## ✨ Experience: